Sean Brackett: Professional career

-In August 2013, Brackett was assigned to the Utah Blaze of the Arena Football League.
+In August 2013, Brackett was assigned to the Utah Blaze of the Arena Football League (AFL).
 However, in October 2013, the Blaze did not submit paperwork to return to the AFL, making Brackett a free agent again.

-Las Vegas Outlaws

-On October 28, 2014, Brackett was assigned to the Las Vegas Outlaws.
+On October 28, 2014, Brackett was assigned to the AFL's Las Vegas Outlaws.
 He was named the backup to J. J. Raterink, for the 2015 season.
 After Raterink went down in Week 9, Brackett was named the starting quarterback for the Outlaws.

-Jacksonville Sharks

-On October 16, 2015, Brackett was assigned to the Jacksonville Sharks.
+On October 16, 2015, Brackett was assigned to the Jacksonville Sharks of the AFL.
 He was the backup to Tommy Grady during the 2016 season.

-Qingdao Clipper

 Bracket was selected by the Qingdao Clipper in the 21st round of the 2016 CAFL draft and was the backup to Bryan Randall during the 2016 season.
 On October 29, 2016, Brackett relieved Randall and completed 5 of 5 passes for 102 yards and 2 touchdowns as the Clipper lost to the Shenzhen Naja by a score of 47–40.
-He is listed on the Clipper's roster for the 2018 season.
+He was listed on the Clipper's roster for the 2018 season.